emmanueltouzery/prelude-ts/README.md

 ## Installation

 Typescript must know about `Iterable`, an ES6 feature (but present in most browsers) to compile prelude.ts.
-If you target ES5, a minimum change to your tsconfig.json could be to add:
+If you use typescript and target ES5, a minimum change to your tsconfig.json could be to add:

 ```json